zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

     yum updates occur successfully. `yum search vim` will reveal if you cannot connect to your configured repositories.

 3. Ensure that NTP is not running on any system.
-Manager for Lustre\* software will manage NTP.
+Intel® Manager for Lustre* software will manage NTP.

-4. Ensure that ssh root access `ssh -l root <hostname>` works from the server that will be hosting the Manager for Lustre\* dashboard, to all other file system servers.
+4. Ensure that ssh root access `ssh -l root <hostname>` works from the server that will be hosting the Intel® Manager for Lustre* software dashboard, to all other file system servers.

 5. Properly configure the firewall to allow access to your